xg590/tutorials/VR/Unreal/CPP_Hello_World.md

 ## C++ Hello World
 * Checkout this GitHub [repo](https://github.com/xg590/UE4_helloWorld) so you can play it before learn.
 ### A Minimalistic Game with Unreal Engine 4.27
-1. Create a blank C++ Game project (name it as "helloWorld") with no Starter Content.
+1. Create a blank C++ Game project (name it as "helloWorld") with no Starter Content.<br />
 <img src="../misc/createProject.png"></img>
-2. We get an empty world (called "map or level" in UE) with floor and player start.
+2. We get an empty world (called "map" or "level" in UE) with floor and player start.<br />
 <img src="../misc/emptyWorld.jpg"></img>
 3. Preview the world right now.
 4. Create a new C++ class called "MyCharacter" which inherits the "Character" Class.